tj-wells/coti-docker-method/README.md

 VERSION="X.Y.Z"
 ```

 A list of the available versions can be found on [Dockerhub](https://hub.docker.com/r/atomnode/coti-node/tags).
+If no version is specified, Docker will simply use the latest available release.

 ## 3. Create a Docker Network